kamlesh-ops/CIFAR-10/README.md

 PIL(Python Imaging Library, for working with Images)

 ## Notes
 1. The dataset has 10 classes and all have equal number of training examples(6000 each).
-So there is no
+So there is no class imbalance.
+2. The model architectures have been defined in separate classes, following the idea of Sequential API.

 ## Training
 GPU is used for training.